 The following discussion may contain trend information and other forward-looking statements that involve a number of risks and uncertainties.
 Our actual future results could differ materially from our historical results of operations and those discussed in any forward-looking statements.
-All period references are to periods ended September 30, 2023 or 2022, as applicable.
+All period references are to periods ended September 30, 2023 March 31, 2024 or 2022, 2023, as applicable.
 Dollar amounts have been rounded for ease of reading.

-Comparison of Three Months Ended September 30, 2023 and September 30, 2022
+Comparison of Three Months Ended September 30, 2023 March 31, 2024 and September 30, 2022 March 31, 2023

-Domestic sales accounted for 90.9% and 39.9% of the revenues for the three months ended September 30, 2023 and 2022, respectively.
-Domestic revenues increased 2.1%.
-Domestic unit sales increased 1.8%.
-Domestic unit sales were 87% of total unit sales for the three months ended September 30, 2023.
-International revenues decreased approximately 93.2% predominately due to fewer international vaccination-related sales.
-Overall unit sales decreased 66.1%.
+Domestic sales accounted for 90.9% 87.4% and 39.9% 49.3% of the revenues for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+Domestic revenues increased 2.1% 22.5%.
+Domestic unit sales increased 1.8% 18.3%.
+Domestic unit sales were 87% 86.1% of total unit sales for the three months ended September 30, 2023 March 31, 2024.
+International revenues decreased approximately 93.2% 82.8% predominately due to fewer international vaccination-related sales.
+Overall unit sales decreased 66.1% 48.2%.
 There is uncertainty as to the timing of future international orders.

-Cost of manufactured product decreased 69.0% principally due to lower unit sales.
-Royalty expense decreased 46.6% due to the associated decrease in gross sales.
+Cost of manufactured product decreased 69.0% 31.4% principally due to lower decreased unit sales.
+Royalty expense decreased 46.6% 15.6% due to the associated decrease in gross sales.

-Operating expenses decreased 3.1% from the prior year.
-This is substantially due to decreases in stock option expenses and headcount as well as employee-related expenses as a result of a reduction of labor force in March of 2023.
+Operating expenses decreased 3.1% 12.9% from the prior year.
+This is substantially due to decreases in stock option expenses a reduction of expense associated with our allowance for anticipated credit losses and headcount as well as employee-related expenses a reduction of property tax expense as a result of a reduction of labor force in March of 2023, newly enacted property tax exemption legislation relating to medical device property.

-The loss from operations was \$936 thousand compared to a loss of \$691 thousand for the same period last year.
-The greater loss was due to an overall decrease in revenues.
+The loss from operations was \$936 thousand nearly \$3.0 million as compared to a loss of \$691 thousand \$2.7 million for the same period last year.
+The greater increased loss was due to an lower gross profit for the current period, offset by a reduction in overall decrease in revenues, operating expenses.

-The unrealized loss on debt and equity securities was \$6.5 million due to the decreased market values of those securities.
+The unrealized loss gain on debt and equity securities was \$6.5 million \$1.7 million due to the decreased increased market values of those securities.

-The benefit for income taxes was \$1.2 million for the third quarter of 2023 as compared to a benefit of \$5.8 million in the third quarter of 2022.
+The benefit provision for income taxes was \$1.2 million \$86 thousand for the third first quarter of 2023 2024 as compared to a benefit provision for income taxes of \$5.8 million in \$231 thousand for the third first quarter of 2022.